Wirral Transport Museum: History

 The museum was established in 1995 as the tram shed for the Wirral Tramway.

 In 2009, as part of its Strategic Asset Review, owners Wirral Borough Council planned to dispose of the museum, transferring it to a Community Development Trust.
 It recommended that "... the specialist role of the Transport Museum be protected as far as possible."
-By 2014, the council was in discussions to hand over management of the museum to a volunteer organisation.

 In 2011, the museum welcomed comedian Ken Dodd, who took a ride on one of the trams for a BBC documentary.